mariana-stefani/portfolio/README.md

 ### Heroku Deployment
 #### To deploy this project to Heroku follow the steps below:
-1. Install Heroku cli in your computer by running ```$ brew tap heroku/brew && brew install heroku``` (Make sure to have homebrew installed in your machine).
+1. Install Heroku CLI in your computer by running ```$ brew tap heroku/brew && brew install heroku``` (Make sure to have homebrew installed in your machine).
 2. On VSCode terminal run the command ```$ pip3 freeze --local > requirements.txt``` to create a ***requirements.txt*** file.
 3. Run the command ```$ echo web: python app.py > Procfile``` to create a ***Procfile***.
 4. Deploy each change to Github: